sericson0/TigerTango/README.md

 * You can add folder shortcuts and build playlists in the sideview planel (middle right)
 * You can access and update song information, including editing and adding tags and metadata, in the File Info panel on the right.

+> [!WARNING]
+> When making playlist files in virtual DJ, you will want to right click and select 'Keep Order'.
+This will ensure that the playlist order will not be accitentally changed.

 ### Staging Area
 The staging area is an always-available automix panel.
 Here you can build your tandas and cortinas.

 You can read more about how automix works [here](https://virtualdj.com/manuals/virtualdj/interface/browser/sideview/automix.html)

-You can also read about importing playlists into Virtual DJ, such as from ITunes or traktor [here](https://virtualdj.com/manuals/virtualdj/interface/database/playlists/index.html)
+You can also read about importing playlists into Virtual DJ, such as from ITunes or traktor [here](https://virtualdj.com/manuals/virtualdj/interface/database/playlists/index.html).

+> [!NOTE]
+> When Automix is on, a blue line will show on the currently playing song (sometimes takes 1 song for it to show up).
+This gives an indicator of where you are in your playlist.

 ### Decks